-Part three: programme standards, which are the standards specific for each pre-registration or post-registration programme.
+Part three: programme standards, which are the standards specific for each

 Education institutions must comply with our standards to be approved to run any NMC approved programmes.
 Together these standards aim to provide Approved Education Institutions (AEIs) and their practice learning partners with the flexibility to develop innovative approaches to education for SCPHN health visitors, school nurses, occupational health nurses and SCPHN public health nurses while being accountable for the local provision and management of approved post-registration SCPHN programmes in line with our standards.
 The relationship between the different sets of standards is shown in the diagram on the next page.